Does the testator need to have died before a beneficiary can dispute a will?

-As well as successfully defending a fast track claim for compensation for personal injuries brought against their insurer client, Haven Insurance Company Limited, Flint Bishop Solicitors later secured a wasted costs order against the firm of solicitors representing the Claimant.
-During that subsequent hearing, serious criticisms were made by a senior Judge regarding the conduct of Amanda Cunliffe Solicitors, the Claimant’s solicitors.
+As well as successfully defending a fast track claim for compensation for personal injuries brought against our insurer client, Haven Insurance Company Limited, we also secured a wasted costs order against the firm of solicitors representing the claimant.

 The claim arose from a road traffic collision, which occurred in August 2014.

 The case was listed for an oral hearing in November 2015, where the “show cause” issue was considered.
-Flint Bishop retained and was represented at this hearing by Mr Alex Poole of Deans Court Chambers.
+We retained and was represented at this hearing by Mr Alex Poole of Deans Court Chambers.

 The judgment given by Judge Lingard at the hearing on 26 November 2015, contained criticism of Amanda Cunliffe Solicitors’ practices and conduct and raised specific concerns in relation to:

 Of particular interest were Judge Lingard’s conclusions in ordering wasted costs on the indemnity basis: